 Yin’s inhabitants had a powerful slave-owning nobility.
 They used chariots pulled by horses, had solar and lunar calendars, made bronze decorative objects, and indulged in animal and human sacrifice.
 Their architecture is a prototype for the Chinese architecture that was to come.
 And there is evidence of sewage pipes.

-The tomb of female general Fu Hao
+The notorious female general Fu Hao is buried in Yin

 Yin reached its height under Shang king Wu Ding, c.
 1250.
 He was a strong ruler that submitted his neighbors through military campaigns.
 Famously, his wife Fu Hao was a general that led several of those campaigns.
 Hers is the only royal tomb that archaeologists found intact in Yin.
 Her burial contained almost 2,000 precious objects, plus 6 dogs, and 16 servants.

-Earliest writing in China
+The earliest writing in China found in Yin

 China’s earliest writing system was found in Yin.
 Archaeologists unearthed more than 130,000 inscriptions carved in bone and shell.
 The carvings record historical events, dream interpretations, the weather, harvests, births, and military campaigns.